Repairs, Wheel Alignment

 If your car pulls to the right it could be due to tire conicity, which is a characteristic describing a tire’s propensity to roll similar to a cone.
 This type of rolling has an effect on the vehicle’s steering performance.
 Conicity is found in new tires, typically after the first rotation.
 It is basically a defect resulting from faulty manufacturing and is often the cause of a vehicle pulling hard to one side.
 Belts are not perfectly aligned beneath the tread in tires with conicity.
-This results tires inflating in the shape of a cone.
+This results from tires inflating in the shape of a cone.
 Belts that are aligned correctly inflate square across the tread.
 The cone shaping of the tire creates a pull in steering which worsens as the car accelerates.

 To test for tire conicity, our technicians will rotate the two front tires.
 Should the vehicle pull in the opposite direction, then conicity is the issue.

 Tire separation is another problem that may also cause a pull.
-With a tire separation, air has forced the belts to separate from the tire carcass.
+With a tire separation, the air has forced the belts to separate from the tire carcass.
 Symptoms of tire separation are shimmying or shaking at low speeds.

-One of the most common reasons why your car pulls to the right is uneven air pressure in your tires.
+One of the most common reasons why your car pulls to the right is the uneven air pressure in your tires.
 A tire with lower pressure on one side of the vehicle has a different height which causes the wheel alignment to shift.
 Under-inflated tires have an increased resistance to roll, which amplifies steering pull.

 Regularly check your tire pressure when your car begins to pull.
-Also be sure to inspect the tires in the rear.
-Low rear air pressure will also affect wheel alignment and create a steering pull, especially on short wheel base vehicles.
+Also, be sure to inspect the tires in the rear.
+Low rear air pressure will also affect wheel alignment and create a steering pull, especially on short-wheelbase vehicles.

 Car Pulls to the Right Quick Tip: Place New Tires on the Back of the Vehicle

 The design of the tread, as well as tire wear, may also be the culprit behind why your car pulls to the right.
-Each brand has a unique tread design with distinct roll attributes.
-These characteristics in roll may also differ within the same tire brand.
+Each brand has a unique tread design with distinct role attributes.
+These characteristics in a roll may also differ within the same tire brand.
 An example of this would be if you were to replace one tire in a set and experience a pull.
 Your car might not drive straight if you were to replace a bad tire with a new tire in the front.
 Tires should be replaced in pairs, with the newer tires being placed at the rear of the vehicle.